vaib-dev/Courses/4-software-engineering/5-software-design.md

 1. Deployment diagram
 1. Component diagram

- Now we will discuss about these different types of UML diagrams in detail.

  ### Open Source UML Tools
 List of some open source UML tools which are available for free :